ibexa/documentation-developer/docs/commerce/shipping_management/shipping_method_api.md

 ---
-description: Use PHP API to manage shipping methods in Commerce: create, update and delete shipping methods.
+description: Use PHP API to manage shipping methods in Commerce.
+Create and update shipping methods, delete shipping methods and their translations.
 edition: commerce
 ---